Actindo-AG/Documentation/POS/UserInterface/01e_Returns.md

 **Items that will be returned**

-- *Offer*
+- *Product*
-    ID of the offer that was purchased.
+    Name of the offer that was purchased.
 This field is read-only.

 - *Price*
     Selling price of the bill, that means the price of the offer at the time of sale.
 This field is read-only.